-Do I have to come to the residential weeks?
+Do I have to come to the summer school?

-We strongly recommend attending the residentials, since this is the part of the course in which each year's work is introduced.
-This will now take place fully online for 2021.
+We strongly recommend attending the summer school, since this is the part of the course in which each year's work is introduced.
+This will now take place fully online for 2023.
 It will introduce the course and include video conferencing for seminars and individual tutorials, pre-recorded videos and exercises for individual and group study tasks that allow you to exchange ideas with staff and other students.

-We will send further information about the schedule for the residential in the weeks prior to the start of your course.
-If you require any further information, please do not hesitate to contact us on music-admission@sheffield.ac.uk.

-I am a teacher living overseas, and the residential dates are not in my school holidays.
+We will send further information about the schedule for the summer school in the weeks prior to the start of your course.
+If you require any further information, please do not hesitate to contact us on: music-admission@sheffield.ac.uk.
+I am a teacher living overseas, and the summer school dates are not in my school holidays.

 Are the dates flexible?

-No. The residential courses are normally held in the second half of August, as these are the dates which most students can attend, because they fall in UK school holidays.
-Unfortunately for some overseas students, the dates are not compatible with their academic calendars, but we cannot rearrange the dates or provide additional residentials for a small number of students.
+No. The summer school courses are normally held in the second half of August, as these are the dates which most students can attend, because they fall in UK school holidays.
+Unfortunately for some overseas students, the dates are not compatible with their academic calendars, but we cannot rearrange the dates or provide additional summer school for a small number of students.